Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Introduction

-Toward considering the first phase of the proofs in more detail, let $\lambda_j, \lambdatilde_j, \lambdahat_j$ be defined as in \eqref{def:SVD_A}--\eqref{def:lambda}.
-We begin our theoretical development in Section~\ref{sec:Preliminaries} by bounding $|\lambda_j - \lambdatilde_j|$ in Theorem~\ref{theorem:MAM}.
+While the results and proofs in this paper pertain to matrices $A$ whose top eigenvalues decay exponentially, we emphasize here that alternate theorems for other classes of approximate low-rank matrices $A$ of interest can be proven in the same fashion using the theoretical framework developed above.
+More precisely, let $\lambda_j, \lambdatilde_j, \lambdahat_j$ be defined as in \eqref{def:SVD_A}--\eqref{def:lambda}.
+In Section~\ref{sec:Preliminaries} we begin by bounding $|\lambda_j - \lambdatilde_j|$ using Theorem~\ref{theorem:MAM}.
 Although Theorem~\ref{theorem:MAM} provides weaker error bounds for some matrices $\A$ than \cite{swartworth2023optimal} does when $\M$ is a Gaussian random matrix, it also applies to \emph{all JL embedding matrices $M$} including, e.g., those with fast matrix-vector multiplication algorithms such as \cite{Ailon2008fast,ailon2009the,krahmer2011new,bourgain2015toward,iwen2024on}.
-These general eigenvalue bounds are then ultimately used to prove Lemma~\ref{lem:distance_lambda_j_lambda_tilde_j}, which provides bounds on $| \lambdatilde_j - \lambdahat_j |$ that are, in turn, crucial to bounding the measurement errors
+Furthermore, Theorem~\ref{theorem:MAM} will hold independently of any conditions placed on the spectral decay of $A$, and so can be used to prove Lemma~\ref{lem:distance_lambda_j_lambda_tilde_j} bounding $| \lambdatilde_j - \lambdahat_j |$ under very general conditions.